bakerjonas/python-tutorials/Intro/Intro.rst

 Dictionaries
 ----------------------------------------------------------
-Dictionaries are exterely powerful data containers.
-They behave like an unordered set of key: value pairs, with the requirement that the keys are unique.
+Dictionaries are powerful data containers.
+They behave like an unordered set of ``key:value`` pairs, with the requirement that the keys are unique.

 .. code-block:: python